jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 [Repealed]

 ### 17 Annual fee in respect of funding of Panel
-(1) Each specified company shall pay such annual fee in respect of the funding of the Panel as may be prescribed by regulations made under this Act.
+(1) Each code company shall pay such annual fee in respect of the funding of the Panel as may be prescribed by regulations made under this Act.
 (2) Any such fee shall be—
   (a) payable to the Registrar of Companies upon delivery to the Registrar of the company's annual return; and (b) payable in addition to any fee payable in respect of the annual return; and